RPCAU Extension Services

 Agromet Advisory Services Project (Dept. of Science & Technology, Govt. of India) has achieved success in creating awareness among the farmers about the importance of weather in agricultural decision making.
 Meteorological data recorded at Pusa Agromet Observatory are sent to Mausam Bhawan on regular basis.
 On every Tuesday and Friday medium range weather forecast from National Center for Medium Range Weather Forecasting, Noida are received and in anticipation of weather forecasts, Agromet Advisory bulletins are prepared on the recommendation from various subject matter specialists/scientists of the university.

-These advisory bulletins are then sent to the farming community through mass media and also through personal contacts for their day-to-day agricultural decision making.
+These advisory bulletins are then sent to the farming community through mass media, KVKs & through personal contacts for their day-to-day agricultural decision making.
 Feedbacks are collected from farmers for economic impact analysis and to know from them how much economic benefit they get by following our weather forecast based agro-met advisory.
-Verification and reliability of forecast using actual weather observations of local agr9o met observatory are carried out on seasonal basis and are reported to National Center for Medium Range Weather Forecasting, Noida.
+Verification and reliability of forecast using actual weather observations of local agromet observatory are carried out on seasonal basis and are reported to National Center for Medium Range Weather Forecasting, Noida.
 Besides, weather reports particularly during inclement weather situation are prepared to meet the needs of media and other agencies.

 Through this center, the Directorate is serving farming community by providing the most important input i.e. knowledge input along with other inputs such as seeds of different high yielding varieties of various crops, graft & gooties of horticultural crops, fertilizers and publications of the University.

 In an information age, the role of appropriate information package and its dissemination assumes a portal role.
 It is not only important to generate information but also to see that the required information are delivered to the end users at the earliest and that too without any dissemination loss.
-Krishi Vigyan Kendra is a front line extension system and a lighthouse for the farming community fulfilling this need.
+Krishi Vigyan Kendra is a front line extension system and a lighthouse for the farming community in remote areas of the district fulfilling this need.
 It works upon the principles of learning by doing and seeing is believing.

-The list of KVKs operating in different districts, under the jurisdiction of Rajendra Agricultural University, with their contact details is as below:
+The list of KVKs operating in different districts, under the jurisdiction of Dr. Rajendra Prasad Central Agricultural University, with their contact details is as below: